David ThompsonPrincipal & Founder

 Principal & Founder

-David Thompson founded Assembledge+ in 1997.
-He has over 20 years of diverse architectural experience in design and management as well as in the production and construction aspects of residential and commercial projects.
-With a Bachelors and a Masters degree from Tulane University, David has been a key member of several significant offices including Syndesis in Santa Monica and Lorcan O’Herlihy Architects in Culver City.
-As a senior designer/project manager, he designed and managed several award winning residential, multifamily, and commercial projects including the internationally published Jai House, Cafe R & D for the Houston’s Group, and the Habitat 825 condominium project next to Schindler’s King’s Road house in West Hollywood, which was awarded an AIA National Housing Award in 2008.
-David was raised in the heart of Hollywood and retains a deep knowledge of Los Angeles and a commitment to extending the city’s history of architectural innovation.
-He is an accomplished furniture designer with an expertise in methods of fabrication.
+Prior to establishing Assembledge+ David has been a key member at a number of Los Angeles architectural firms including Syndesis (David Hertz) in Santa Monica and Lorcan O’Herlihy Architects in Culver City.
+As a senior designer/project manager, David played a vital role in the design and management of award-winning residential, multifamily, and commercial projects including the internationally published Jai House, Cafe R & D for the Houston’s Group, and the Habitat 825 condominium project next to Schindler’s King’s Road house in West Hollywood, which was distinguished with AIA National Housing Award.

 Richard Thompson, FAIA, AICP